milwaukee brewers September 13th, 2012

 Oh, but it's football season you see.
 Baseball is winding down and the Brewers are out of it so who cares anyways?
 IT'S PACKERS TIME D00DZ!
 PACK ATTACK!
 PACK ATTACK!
 FOOTBAW!
 FOOTBAW!
 FOOTBAW!
 I LOVE FOOTBALL, ERON ROGDERS AND TWINZ

 Look, I'm not here to hate on football.
 I am in three fantasy football leagues this season ($300!) and now I am going to tell you all about them for the next 2000 words.
 Just kidding I wouldn't do that to you (but seriously I am going to win all three.)
 I also really like to gamble on football (read: pay someone money to let me become overly invested in a single game's outcome only to ultimately be disappointed when some idiot coach kicks a field goal because of sportsmanship) and have no issue spending my Saturdays on the couch watching as many college football games as I can.
 Football is cool and all that, but maybe we should relax a bit about it?
 I mean, it's cool but not that cool.
-Continue reading »
+Read the rest of this entry »